Bright Flight Program

 How will I receive my award?

-Each semester the institution you are attending will certify your eligibility.
+Each semester the school you are attending will certify your eligibility.
 The certification process occurs electronically in real-time.
-Institutions typically certify eligibility at the beginning of each semester, although they can do so through the end of the semester.
+Schools typically certify eligibility at the beginning of each semester, although they can do so through the end of the semester.

-If your institution certifies you are eligible, the MDHE will disburse your award within 3-5 business days of the certification.
-Your institution will then deliver it to you.
-Delivery timeframes can vary from institution to institution.
+If your school certifies you are eligible, the MDHEWD will disburse your award within 3-5 business days of the certification.
+Your school will then deliver it to you.
+Delivery timeframes can vary from school to school.

 How long can I renew my scholarship?